 Browser-based apps and desktop apps can make use of embedded cameras and microphones or connect to more robust peripherals through USB or Bluetooth connectivity.
 Apps like Google Hangouts™ are good for simple video calls but less so for video conference calls that need to account for more attendees, require connecting to meeting room devices and need the added levels of reliability and security for mission-critical meetings.

 Software that is deeply integrated with your hardware is the key to simple connectivity and fully utilizing your system.
-Lifesize has developed its own video conferencing software — packaged with its meeting room systems and wireless sharing devices — that provides easy access to features like wireless screen sharing to aid in interactive collaboration.
+Lifesize has developed its own video conferencing software — packaged with its meeting room systems, great video conferencing lighting solutions and wireless sharing devices — that provides easy access to features like wireless screen sharing to aid in interactive collaboration.

 Mobile video conferencing app